HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

     --saveRootDir <Directory path inside docker container where you want the data to be saved for further passing>
 ```

 > :warning: If you are running `Benchmark` as a kubeflow component, use `runBenchmark.sh`.
 It performs Kerberos authentication for EOS access and then runs `benchmark.py`.
-Everytime a Kubeflow component is created it needs to authenticate itself for EOS access, it is not feasible to do it manually and `runBenchmark.sh` takes care of that.
+Every time a Kubeflow component is created it needs to authenticate itself for EOS access, it is not feasible to do it manually and `runBenchmark.sh` takes care of that.
 >
 > Before running a pipeline which requires EOS access, make sure your `krb-secret` is up-to-date and also run `kinit CERN_ID`.
 If you want to renew your `krb-secret` perform the steps mentioned [here](https://gitlab.cern.ch/ai-ml/examples/-/tree/master/pipelines/argo-workflows/access_eos).